-Five ring charts display real-time Engines, Disk Usage, Flow Rate, Network, and Application usage and service data:
+Six ring charts display real-time Engines, Virtual Sensors, Disk Usage, Flow Rate, Network, and Application usage and service data:

 - Engines The number at the center of the ring chart indicates how many engines are represented by the chart.
 The colors in the graph indicate the states of the configured engines.
 Hover over a ring color to display a tooltip with the status of that engine.
-Click the graph to display overview and status details. - Disk Usage The number at the center of the ring chart indicates the percentage of Disk Usage.
+Click the graph to display overview and status details. - Virtual Sensors The number at the center of the ring chart indicates how many virtual sensors are represented by the chart.
+The colors in the graph indicate the states of the configured virtual sensors.
+Hover over a ring color to display a tooltip with the status of that virtual sensor.
+Click the graph to display overview and status details.
+Click the graph to open the Virtual Sensors tab. - Disk Usage The number at the center of the ring chart indicates the percentage of Disk Usage.
 The colors in the graph display the percentage of disk usage being used.
 Hover over the ring color to display a tooltip with usage percentage and units of space details. - Click the graph to open the Configuration tab, where you can configure the information displayed in the Insights Dashboard. - Flow Rate The number at the center of the ring chart indicates the flow rate percentage.
 The colors in the graph indicate the flow rates for the different engines being used.
 Hover over a ring color to display a tooltip with status, percentage and rate details for each engine.
-Click the graph to open the Licenses tab. - Network Response The colors in the graph indicate the network response time for the application/location.
+Click the graph to open the Licenses tab. - Network Response The colors in the graph indicate the network response time for the application/site.
 Hover over a ring color to display a tooltip with status details and the number of networks at that status.
-Click a color in the graph to open the Network Service dashboard, which displays network service details. - Application Response The colors in the graph indicate the application response time for the application/location.
+Click a color in the graph to open the Network Service dashboard, which displays network service details. - Application Response The colors in the graph indicate the application response time for the application/site.
 Hover over a ring color to display a tooltip with response time details and the number of applications within the expected response time range.
 Click a color in the graph to open the Response Time dashboard, which displays network and application response time charts and details.